francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 highlighted in this section.

-### QUIC: datagrams support, streams multiplexing and connection migration
+### QUIC: datagrams, streams multiplexing and connection migration

 Using QUIC, data can be sent through both reliable streams and unreliable datagrams.
 This makes the protocol able to support port forwarding for both UDP {{UDP}} and TCP-based protocols.
 Being based exclusively on TCP, SSHv2 does not offer UDP port forwarding and therefore provides no support to UDP-based protocols such as RTP or QUIC.